FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 - [ ] Moderate the meeting to ensure the work within the group progresses in a timely manner.
 - [ ] When issues are raised within the meeting that the chair considers editorial and that may result in lengthy discussions, the chair should direct the editor to handle these issues outside the face to face session or conference call session subject to agreement on the resulting changes.
 - [ ] For class Editorial PRs should be pre-reviewed, then in the meeting the chair should seek agreement and direct the editor to incorporate them in the document without further discussion during the meeting (unless non-editorial issues are raised).
-- [ ] Organize and run the meetings in accordance with the processes and procedures of OMP as defined in the OMP "Rules of Engagement" and other guidelines, and ensure that all rules are followed.
+- [ ] Organize and run the meetings in accordance with the processes and procedures of FOCUS as defined in the FOCUS operational proceedures and other guidelines, and ensure that all rules are followed.
-- [ ] Where there is doubt, seek advice from the parent group chair or ORG Officers as appropriate.
-Issue a call for meeting agenda items in a timely manner as defined in the "Rules of Engagement".
+- [ ] Where there is doubt, seek advice from the Steering Committee as appropriate.
+Issue a call for meeting agenda items in a timely manner as defined in the operational proceedures.
 Ensure that an agenda is prepared for every meeting (face to face or by conference call).
 - [ ] When scheduling non-face-to-face real-time meetings such as phone conferences, have in consideration the time zone of the participants.
 - [ ] Issue meeting agendas to fulfill the groups charter and work packages.
 - [ ] Monitor the discussion and activity of the group and facilitate to ensure that decisions are reached through consensus in a timely manner.